Getting cheap auto insurance in Indiana

 Yes, you can.
-You might need an SR-22 if you’ve gotten a DUI, lost your license or have too many violation points on your driving record.
+You might need an SR-22 in Indiana if you’ve gotten a DUI, lost your license or have too many violation points on your driving record.
 SR-22 tells the state you have the minimum coverage required to get back behind the wheel.

 Even if you’re shaken or dazed after a car accident, it’s important that you take some steps to protect yourself from unnecessary worries.

 - Safety first.
 Check that no one involved in the accident has been injured.
 If someone has been injured, call 911 right away.
 If everyone is fine, try to move your vehicle so it won’t block the road.
 Even if no one is injured, it’s a good idea to call the local police and inform them of what’s happened.

 - Exchange information.
 Write down the full names, car make and model and insurance information of the people involved in the accident.
 Don’t forget to include their addresses and driver’s license numbers in your notes.

 - Notify your insurance agent.
 Call your insurance company before you leave the scene.
 They’ll be able to help guide you through more specific next steps.
 If you have questions about the accident, your insurance agent should be a good resource.